nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 Let's try to present an example.
 Imagine that while a thread is trying to rename a file, another thread is trying to delete the same file.
 In this case, the second thread will receive an error because, when it's trying to delete the file, the file has already been renamed.
 Or, the other way around, while one thread is trying to rename the file, the file was already deleted by the other thread and it's not available on the filesystem anymore.

-In other cases, race conditions can be even more subtle, because they wouldn't result in the program crashing, but they might just be the source of an incorrect or inconsistent behaviour.
+In other cases, race conditions can be more subtle, because they wouldn't result in the program crashing, but they might just be the source of an incorrect or inconsistent behaviour.
 In these cases, since there is no explicit error and no stack trace, the issue is generally much harder to troubleshoot and fix.

 A classic example is when 2 threads are trying to update the same data source and the new information is the result of a function applied to the current value.